 And while Jack-A-Bees are very active you still need to keep an eye on their weight.
 The parent breeds are both somewhat prone to degenerative joint diseases and arthritis and being overweight will only quicken the onset of and exacerbate those problems.

 Due to their immense intelligence, strong work ethic, and vast amounts of energy the Jack-A-Bee needs plenty of mental and physical stimulation to stay healthy and happy.
 They do not do well in apartments, and we recommend big backyards or a rural setting for these spirited

 Be prepared to exercise them multiple times a day.
-Eleven miles a week or more of walking and running are recommended… and don’t be surprised if this little fellow is running circles around you long after you’re tired and ready to take a nap!
+Eleven miles a week or more of walking and running are recommended… and don’t be surprised if your Beagle Jack Russell Mix is running circles around you long after you’re tired and ready to take a nap!

 Being a smart and industrious dog means that Jack-A-Bees are often easy and eager to train.
 Utilize a positive rewards system, food incentives, and plenty of patience.
 Their keen noses lead can to a lot of distractions, so consider conducting training sessions in less stimulating environments.

 Training a strong and reliable recall is very important.
 Beagles are escape artists and known to follow scents without a second thought, and both parent breeds have high prey drives.
 Be cautious of where you let these little explorers off-leash – you never know when they’ll catch wind or sight of something impossible to resist!

 Since your furry friend will love having activities to do with their family, consider such exercises as scent training or agility courses.
 You’ll strengthen your bond with each other and run out some of the Jack-A-Bee’s considerable energy at the same time.

 Jack-A-Bees are a hypoallergenic dog, but that does not mean they do not shed.
 Their coats fall into the short to medium range and require little attention beyond a weekly brushing and the occasional bath.